spotify/luigi/doc/configuration.rst

   parallel using multiprocessing.
 This can significantly speed up scheduling, but requires that all tasks can be pickled.

-retry-external-tasks
-  If true, incomplete external tasks (i.e. tasks where the `run()` method is NotImplemented) will be retested for completion while Luigi is running.
-  This means that if external dependencies are satisfied after a workflow has started, any tasks dependent on that resource will be eligible for running.
-  Note: Every time the task remains incomplete, it will count as FAILED, so normal retry logic applies (see: `disable-num-failures` and `retry-delay`).
-  This setting works best with `worker-keep-alive: true`.
-  If false, external tasks will only be evaluated when Luigi is first invoked.
-  In this case, Luigi will not check whether external dependencies are satisfied  while a workflow is in progress, so dependent tasks will remain PENDING until the workflow is reinvoked.
-  Defaults to false for backwards compatibility.

 rpc-connect-timeout
   Number of seconds to wait before timing out when making an API call.
   Defaults to 10.0